dustinpfister/blog_posts/_posts/js-json-parse.md

 ## 1 - json parse basics

 For starters in this section I will be going over the basics of the JSON.parse method.
-This will include just using the method on a simple string of JSON, error handling.
+This will include just using the method on a simple string of JSON, error handling, and other basic example of the JSON parse method that should work okay in most environments that support JSON.

 In addition there is also the reviver method argument that is a way to go about setting a function that can be used to set values for the final object that is returned.
 This can sometimes lead to more complex examples of the JSON.parse method, but I will still be going over a quick simple example of it here.

 ### - The source code examples in this post are on Github